rithik-sandron/zro.earth/_posts/dev/java-part-3.md

 | void clear() |
 | boolean isEmpty() |

-Hands down the most used data structure for me atleast is ==Stack==.
+Hands down the most used data structure for me at least is ==Stack==.
 But in Java stacks are extended from `Vectors<E>`.
 The common alternative to a Stack is ==Deque==.
 Similar to stacks Deque is also a FIFO data structure.

 - Deque is an interface, the concrete is ==ArrayDeque==
-- Array deques have no capacity restrictions; they grow as necessary to support usage.
+- Array deque has no capacity restrictions; they grow as necessary to support usage.
 - Not thread safe.
 - If the deque is modified at any time after the iterator is created, in any way except through the iterator's own remove method, the iterator will generally throw a ==ConcurrentModificationException==. (fail-fast)

-## To Synchronize ArrayDeque:
+## To Synchronise ArrayDeque:
 ```
 Collections.synchronizedCollections(new ArrayDeque(...));
 ```

-Most ArrayDeque operations run in amortized constant time.
+Most ArrayDeque operations run in amortised constant time.
 Exceptions include remove, removeFirstOccurrence, removeLastOccurrence, contains, iterator.remove(), and the bulk operations, all of which run in linear time.

 ## Time Complexity
 | Queue                   |  push    | pop  |   peek   | Remove | Size | Data Structure |